 Have you had any recent major life changes?

-Whether all of those questions applied to you or just a handful of them… there’s no time like springtime to clean your financial house.
+Whether all of those questions applied to you or just a handful of them… there’s no time like springtime to spring clean your finances and house.